JuliaDynamics/Agents.jl/docs/src/index.md

 * Default grids to run the simulation
 * Multi-core simulations
-* Storing data in a dataframe at your desired intervals
+* Storing data in a `DataFrame` at your desired intervals
 * Basic plots

 You will only have to write functions about how an agent behaves in each step of the simulation and how model-level parameters change.

 ```@docs
-selection()
+step!(agent_step, model::AbstractModel)
+AbstractModel
 ```